310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Kanata %}
-Then take a detour and go *all* the way around to avoid the fountain.
+then take a detour and go *all* the way around to avoid the fountain.

-Anyway, *you* would not get injured even if you were barefoot, so you do not need to go all the way around just to change shoes.
+anyway, *you* would not get injured even if you were barefoot, so you do not need to go all the way around just to change shoes.
 {% endbubble %}

 {% bubble Shinobu %}